bloxstreet/support/guides/training-guide.md

 * Hosting at any other time is prohibited (unless you have permission from a Head Moderator+), and will result in the appropriate disciplinary actions.
 * To host a training, you must claim a session one day before the day you want to host.
 You do not need to be in the game until :35.
-Trainers (Store Managers and HRs) should not join until :45.
+Trainers (Store Managers and HRs) should not join until the session has been claimed by the host.
 When in-game, make sure to use the GUI to set yourself as the Host.
     - **If you go into the training game and claim Host powers, and you are _not_ the scheduled host, you will receive consequences.**
 * Trainers will answer any inquiries from LRs once teleportation has been completed.
 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should enter the building and stand on the red lines.